 It’s worth more, a good love, Than a thousand sacks of gold.
 It’s worth more, a good love, That’s why you are my treasure.

-“A Million Springs” Lyrics Album: Para Siempre (Forever), 2007; Un Azteca en el Azteca (An Aztec in The Aztec), 2016 Style: Regional Mexican from Jalisco, with cello, guitar, and accordion.
+“A Million Springs” Album: Para Siempre (Forever), 2007; Un Azteca en el Azteca (An Aztec in The Aztec), 2016 Genre: Regional Mexican from Jalisco, with cello, guitar, and accordion.
 Song about unrequited love and serenades.
-Country: Mexico Listen: YouTube
+Country: Mexico

 Te molesta si te hablo de mi amor, Y me pides, por favor, olvide el tema, Y que cambie la letra de mis canciones, Y tu nombre, quite ya, de aquel poema.